 Develop a baseline data set to include, at a minimum, dissolved metals, hydrocarbons, and fecal coliforms

-Work with the City of Soldotna to supplement this data with parameters that Soldotna’s wastewater treatment plant can analyze. (i.e. – total suspended solids, pH, fecal coliforms, turbidity and specific conductance, etc.)
+Work with the City of Soldotna to supplement this data with parameters that Soldotna’s wastewater treatment plant can analyze. (i.e. – total suspended solids and fecal coliforms)

 Near concurrent sample collection at 22 sites located on the Kenai River main stem and tributaries throughout the Kenai River Watershed using federal, state and local agency personnel (See Table 8 for a narrative description of the 22 sample sites)